CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Answer:

-Origin of replication- This refers to the DNA sequence, from where replication of DNA starts.
+Origin of replication- This refers to the DNA sequence from which replication of DNA starts.
 By linking a DNA sequence with the origin of replication, it can be allowed to replicate in the host cells.
-Origin of replication also controls the copy number of linked DNA sequences.
+The origin of replication also controls the copy number of linked DNA sequences.

 Answer:

-Bioreactors - These are large vessels (100-1000 litres) that are used for large-scale production of biotechnological products such as proteins, enzymes etc. from raw materials.
-In a bioreactor, optimum conditions such as temperature, pH, vitamins, oxygen, salts etc. are maintained.
-Stirred bioreactors are the most commonly used bioreactors.
-Stirred bioreactors can be simply stirred tank bioreactors or sparged tank bioreactors.
+Bioreactors - These are vessels used for large-scale production of biotechnological products such as proteins, enzymes, etc., from raw materials.
+They can range from small laboratory fermenters (a few litres) to large industrial bioreactors (thousands of litres).
+In a bioreactor, optimum conditions such as temperature, pH, vitamins, oxygen, and salts are maintained.
+Stirred tank bioreactors are the most commonly used types, either as simple stirred tanks or sparged tanks.

 Answer: